Richard Appignanesi: Curatorships

 Appignanesi co-curated with Juliet Steyn Pretext: Heteronyms, a Rear Window art exhibition of 21 artists responding to Fernando Pessoa's heteronymic personae, at Clink Street Studios, in London, in 1995.
 The exhibition, retitled Heteronymous, transferred in 1997 to the Palazzo San Michele a Ripa in Rome.
 It was co-curated by Appignanesi, Juliet Steyn, Achille Bonito Oliva, and Anna Maria Nassisi.
 The exhibition staged Appignanesi's play, Fernando Pessoa: the Man Who Never Was, directed by Marcello Sambati.

 Appignanesi was program co-curator of the Writing Europe conference for the British Council in Kyiv, Ukraine, in 2005.

 He curated the art exhibition, Encounters in Relational Geography: Dust, Ashes, Residua, featuring seven East European artists, at Open Space, Zentrum für Kunstprojekte, in Vienna, in 2010.
 He presented another version of this exhibition, Raising Dust: Encounters in Relational Geography, with ten artists, at Calvert 22 Gallery, in London, in 2010 – 2011.

 He was also co-curator, with Haim Bresheeth and Ali Nobil Ahmad, of a program of film exhibitions and related lectures, Winds of Change: Cinema in Muslim Societies, organized by Third Text and the Institute of Contemporary arts, London, in 2011.

+Personal life and death

+In 1967 he married the writer Lisa Appignanesi (née Borensztejn) with whom he had one son, filmmaker Josh Appignanesi; the couple divorced in 1984.
+He also had a son, Raphael, and a daughter, Rosa, with different partners.
+He lived in London, England.

+Appignanesi died on April 8, 2025, at the age of 84.